 7. Adventure Ideas

 Create some adventure rumours the gamers can find.
 We make 15 to 20 at the start of a brand-new campaign.
 The rumours may not constantly hold true, but they will constantly result in an adventure.
 Let the gamers hear 3 or four rumours at the start of the campaign, so they can choose what adventure they wish to follow.
 The rumour they opt to follow then is then fleshed out into an adventure.
-You can roll out new rumours as the campaign progresses.
+You can roll out new rumours or plot hooks as the campaign progresses.
 Here are some examples:

 - The Shrine of Helwessen is paying a good amount of money for the sap of the lich tree.
 They are paying 10 times the current rate for a pot of the stuff.